zcrayman/tut-data/4/README.md

     ./gradlew run

-This server will have access to all of the classpath of the project, most notably the OrderStatus class.
+This server will have access to the classpath of the project, most notably the OrderStatus class.
 It is necessary for the Gemfire server to have access to this class if we want to persist it within the grid.
 When you create a standalone Gemfire grid, you will need to provide any classes you wish to persist within a jar file on the classpath of every gemfire server.

+This tutorial does not show how to set up an embedded Gemfire node.
+While it would be possible to run much of this section of the tutorial using an embedded node, the next section requires the use of a seperate Gemfire server.

 ### Start with a (failing) test, introducing Gemfire Template

+In a similar way as with MongoDB and JPA, the first test you will write is to check that OrderStatus can be correctly persisted into Gemfire.

+Firstly, create a new empty class `com.yummynoodlebar.config.GemfireConfiguration`.
+This is a placeholder for the configuration until we have written a test.

+Create a new test `com.yummynoodlebar.persistence.integration.OrderStatusMappingIntegrationTests` with the content.

 ```java
 package com.yummynoodlebar.persistence.integration;